ZacharyBork/NectarGAN/docs/getting_started.md

 ## Installing NectarGAN
 ### Windows
 > [!TIP]
-> It is recommended to install NectarGAN in a fresh environment to avoid dependency conflicts.
+> It is recommended to install NectarGAN in a fresh environment to avoid dependency conflicts, especially as it is still in active development.
 >
 > NectarGAN requires a Python version >= `3.11`.